 Government revenue is highly centralised in the UK with the vast majority of tax revenue, including that raised in Scotland, being collected centrally by HM Revenue and Customs.
 Despite this it is possible to estimate the amount of tax raised in Scotland.
 The size of the estimate depends on how North Sea oil and gas revenues are allocated to Scotland.
-The Scottish Government estimates that an estimated £53.7 billion of revenues were raised in Scotland in 2015/16, equivalent to £10,000 per head.
-On a per head basis, revenue raised in Scotland is slightly below the UK average.
+The Scottish Government estimates that around £58 billion of revenues were raised in Scotland in 2016/17, equivalent to £10,700 per head.

 Scotland accounted for 9.3% of UK public spending and around 8% of UK revenues in 2017/18.

 In 2016/17, Scotland’s net fiscal deficit – the difference between estimated revenues and public spending – ranges from 9.0% of GDP if North Sea oil and gas are excluded, to 8.3% of GDP if the North Sea is shared on a geographical basis, according to where the oil and gas fields are located.
 This compares with a UK fiscal deficit of 2.4% of GDP.

 North Sea revenues

 Two approaches are taken to attributing North Sea oil and gas revenues to Scotland.
 One approach shares the revenues between Scotland and the rest of the UK on a population basis: this is often described as a per capita share.
 The other approach shares the revenues on a geographical basis according to where the oil and gas fields are located.

 In previous years the allocation of North Sea oil and gas revenues between Scotland and the rest of the UK made a difference to estimates of government revenue raised in Scotland.
 However, in 2016/17, as the revenues are low, their allocation makes little difference.

 North Sea revenues are volatile.
 If allocated on a geographical basis, Scotland’s North Sea revenues have fluctuated between £7.9 billion and £56 million over the last 6 years; between 14% and 0.1% of total Scottish revenue over this period.